Jtoosh/itc210/notes/notes.md

 - `LEFT JOIN`: Returns all records from the left table, and the matched records from the right table
 - `RIGHT JOIN`: Returns all records from the right table, and the matched records from the left table
 - `OUTER JOIN`: Returns all records when there is a match in either left or right table

+### Lecture 9.30.24: PHP

+The LAMP Stack
+: A technology stack for web development that consists of Linux, Apache, MySQL, and PHP.
+It is used to host dynamic websites and web applications.

+The highest volume websites don't use PHP, but a lot of websites do still use php.

+Why a server-side language?

+- Security: Client-side code can be seen by anyone, and can be manipulated by anyone.
+Server-side code is executed on the server, and the results are sent to the client.
+- Performance: Server-side code can be optimized to run faster than client-side code.
+- Session tracking
+- Database access
+- Use of libraries that work well for things like emails

+PHP:

+- Imperative languages
+- Interpreted runtime model
+- Variables are case sensitive and dynamically typed
+- Syntax: `<?php ?>`
+- Uses curly braces like C++, Java
+- PHP is object oriented, and has classes and objects

+Because PHP is exectuted on the server, when viewing a php site in the browser, the code is not visible in the browser, the file is just rendered with the resulting HTML.
+So any variables used won't appear, just the values that they evaluate to.

+Switching in and out of PHP when incorporating HTML into the code is difficult and hard to read.
+A better alternative is to just `echo` HTML text needed.

+`htmlspecialchars()` is a function that is used to convert special characters to HTML entities.
+This is used to prevent XSS attacks, where a user inputs malicious code into a form that is then executed on the server.
+This should be used whenever you display info from your database.
+So if someone inserted a script tag, or code inside of an element attribute, it would be displayed as text, not executed.

+Associative arrays are essentially like dictionaries.
+The keys are assigned on the left, and are pointed to the values using `=>`.
+To index into a key-value pair, use the key in square brackets and single quotes.

+`$_GET` is a superglobal variable that is used to send form data in a query string after submitting an HTML form with the `method="get"` attribute.
+It is an associative array that contains the key-value pairs of the form data.
+The key is the name of the form element, and the value is the value of the form element.
+It also gets data from query strings, with the key being on the left side of the `=` in the query string, and value being on the right side.

+`$_POST` is a superglobal variable that is used to send form data in the body of the HTTP request after submitting an HTML form with the `method="post"` attribute.
+It is an associative array that contains the key-value pairs of the form data.
+The key is the name of the form element, and the value is the value of the form element.